JetXu-LLM/JetXu-LLM/README.md

 ## The Pivot

 By late 2025, it was clear that code review would not remain the terminal surface of AI engineering.
-As vibe coding accelerated, the scarce problem was no longer commenting on diffs, but helping agents understand entire working environments to produce artifacts people could actually use.
-This is why my focus shifted from code intelligence to document intelligence, and ultimately toward output systems.
+As vibe coding accelerated, the scarce problem was no longer commenting on diffs, but helping agents understand entire working environments to produce artifacts people could actually use—like generating top-tier consulting decks directly from raw knowledge bases.
+This is why my focus shifted from code intelligence to document intelligence, and ultimately toward visual output systems.

-## Doctrine
+## Systemizing "Vibe Coding"

-- **Deterministic over probabilistic**: if it works on Monday, it should still work on Tuesday.
-- **Provenance before presentation**: strong output starts with traceable evidence.
-- **Local-first privacy**: serious knowledge work should not require shipping private material to a black box.
-- **Small stable surfaces, deep internal rigor**: keep the interface simple, keep the machinery honest.
+Whether building traditional software or complex multi-agent systems, open-ended "vibe coding" hits a scaling wall.
+The bottleneck isn't generating code; it is preventing architectural collapse as AI-driven mutations accumulate.

+To solve this, I formalized a universal engineering paradigm for AI-native development—the **Dao / Fa / Qi / Shu** of agentic coding.
+It shifts AI from a conversational copilot to a constrained actor within a deterministic system:

+- **Dao (Direction & Value)**: Defining the invariant product boundaries.
+Without *Dao*, AI optimizes for local illusions of progress, building features that demo well but corrupt the long-term architecture.
+- **Fa (Runtime Law & State)**: Governing identity, state transitions, and truth surfaces.
+Without *Fa*, AI silently hallucinates state, conflating generated projections with canonical authored truth.
+- **Qi (Machinery & Control)**: The actual subsystems (controllers, commit barriers, projection layers) that enforce the laws.
+Without *Qi*, the rules only exist on paper, and the system relies on human vigilance to prevent AI drift.
+- **Shu (Execution & Phasing)**: The deterministic sequence of implementation and validation.
+Without *Shu*, AI coding devolves into an endless loop of patching symptoms instead of shipping structural phases.

+*(I am currently documenting this methodology.
+A deep dive into building sustainable agent operating surfaces is coming soon to my [Blog](https://jetxu-llm.github.io).)*

 ## Selected Writing